-A reproducible, document-based teaching unit
+A document-based teaching unit

 Lessons examine Abraham Lincoln’s attitudes and actions regarding slavery, abolition, the use of African-American troops during the Civil War, and the development and implementation of his emancipation policy.
 Through primary source documents, students encounter Lincoln’s words in the context of his era from several of his private letters to friends and political advisors, public speeches, and excerpts from the Lincoln-Douglas debates.
-Other contemporary voices include Harriet Tubman, Frederick Douglass, and editorials from "Copperhead" newspapers.
+Other contemporary voices include Harriet Tubman, Frederick Douglass, and editorials from "Copperhead" newspapers

-Lesson Two: The Lincoln's-Douglas Debates
+Lesson 2: The Lincoln's-Douglas Debates

-Lesson Four: Emancipation and African American Troops
+Lesson 4: Emancipation and African American Troops

 Lesson 5: Contemporary View of Lincoln and His Position on Slavery

 Lesson 6: Artist Views of The Emancipation Proclamation